Whispers From the Past

 Bringing in more than 1500 people annually, this community-based project partners Aldridge Gardens with scholars in anthropology, archaeology, history, horticulture, and ethnobotany, as well as leaders and representatives of the local Native American community.
 The purpose is to provide an accurate portrayal of the past and present of Alabama’s various tribes through engaging introductions to the traditions, art, cultural practices, and folkways of Southeastern Native Americans.

-Authentic vendors: Food vendors will sell general and Native American concessions (fry bread, roasted corn, and Native American tacos), and other vendors and artisans will have baskets,pottery, shell carvings, gourd art, handmade flutes, woodburnings, jewelry, paintings, Southeastern tribal art, T-shirts and more.
+2015 Authentic vendors: Food vendors sell general and Native American concessions (fry bread, roasted corn, and Native American tacos), and other vendors and artisans have pottery, shell carvings, gourd art, handmade flutes, woodburnings, jewelry, paintings, Southeastern tribal art, T-shirts and more.

-Hands-on activities: Children will be able to recreate pottery, gourd crafts, Cherokee leaf pounding, corn grinding, and bead weaving on looms.
-They will also able to play authentic Native American games and observe Native American dances.
+2015 Hands-on activities: Children were able to create pottery and gourd crafts, Cherokee leaf pounding, corn grinding, and bead weaving on looms.
+They were also able to play authentic Native American games and observe Native American dances.

 Whispers activities are aligned with standards from the Alabama Course of Study.
 Children will demonstrate knowledge of prehistoric and historic American Indian cultures by participating in activities of early Native Americans.